6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

-We talked to real estate agents and other experts to uncover the best questions to ask your realtor before you commit to working with them.
+We asked real estate agents and industry experts for the most important questions you should ask your potential realtor before you commit to working with them.
+The answers to these questions should help you make a well-informed decision.

-How many transactions have you done in the past 12 months?
+How many homes have you helped clients buy or sell in the past 12 months?

-Can I speak to some of your previous customers?
+Can I speak to some of your previous clients?

 What’s your availability like?